lendway/lendway.github.io/Research.md

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).
 R&R at the _**American Journal of Political Science**_.
 [Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5192107)

+"Unequal Punishment?
+Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath).
+R&R at the _**Journal of Politics**_.
+[Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)

-"Unequal Punishment?
-Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath) [Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 **Book Under Review**